JosephBARBIERDARNAL/compile-lifelihood/README.md

 ## History

+### April 23

+- Project seems to not be compiled correctly because executable files don't do much, so I re start from a clean base.

 ### April 15

 - ✅ Successfully compiled a simple print hello world program using Lazarus.
 It was compiled with `fpc sanbox.pas` and executed with `./sandbox`.
 The output was `Hello, World!`.
 The code is as follows: